 We seemed to be cruising down the street just fine, and then, suddenly, we were floating like a boat.
 Water started coming into the car by our feet.
 I remember calling a cellular rescue service that I’d apparently just thrown money at for several months because it was no help.
 The lady who answered kept putting me on hold.
 I remember saying “Ma’am, we can’t hold.
 We are in a car with water rising up to our knees…”

 Fortunately, the other girls managed to get the window to where we could climb out of the car, still filling with water.
 It just happened that we were near a crisis shelter.
 The folks at the shelter were kind enough to let us get out of the storm and find a tow truck.
 Eventually, four very tired girls climbed into the tow truck with one poor tow truck driver to end the night.
 I had been to all those “dangerous” rock and concerts with no mishaps, but I went to one country music concert and nearly drowned.
-Nothing like this ever happened when I drove myself over to see Ozzy’ s “Retirement Sucks” concert…
+Nothing like this ever happened when I drove myself over to St. Louis to see Ozzy’ s “Retirement Sucks” concert…

 Although we made it out of the flash flood ok, the car did not fare as well and was determined to be a total loss.
 When we went back to the area the next day, and the water had disappeared, we could see that it wasn’t even a very big dip in the road.
 At night, it wasn’t noticeable, and in a downpour, it became dangerous.